lara-go/boilerplate/README.md

 ## Installation

-1. Clone repository where you want it to be.
+1. Clone repository where you want it to be
 2. Install [Glide dependency management tool](https://glide.readthedocs.io)
 3. Install dependencies via Glide
+4. Update includes

 ## Running